annisanaja/smartphone-market-research/README.md

 ## 💡 Key Takeaway

 > **Price is not a proxy for satisfaction.** Across 1,200+ listings on three platforms, R² = 0.0008 between price and rating.
 Mid-range phones deliver the highest customer satisfaction, Premium phones the lowest.
-Brands competing in the Rp 9M–15M range face the hardest challenge: customers arrive with high expectations and leave disappointed more often than any other tier.
+Brands competing in the IDR 9M–15M range face the hardest challenge: customers arrive with high expectations and leave disappointed more often than any other tier.

 ---